open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-markdown.md

 You must already have a GitHub account with verified email address.

-[GitHub](https://help.github.com/categories/writing-on-github/) acts as a source code management system for Open Learning Exchange.
+[GitHub](https://help.github.com/categories/writing-on-github/) acts as a source code management system for Open Learning Exchange (OLE).
 Please read some of the basic instructions below to learn how we use GitHub at OLE.

 [MDwiki](http://dynalon.github.io/mdwiki/#!quickstart.md) is the software we use for our Virtual Intern website.
 [Markdown](https://en.wikipedia.org/wiki/Markdown) is a markup language that is very easy to learn and allows us to quickly format our text.
 MDwiki uses Markdown as its input markup language and extends Markdown with some special [Gimmicks](https://dynalon.github.io/mdwiki/#!gimmicks.md).